 Spread the best ricotta cheese you can find (sheep milk ricotta is a favorite) on a thick slice of artisan bread (any kind you like will work – ciabatta, hearty rye, honey whole wheat, walnut sourdough).
 Thickly slice a tomato and lay slices on top of the cheese.
 Sprinkle with sea salt, "gray salt," or fleur de sel.

 07 of 13

 Pan con Tomato

 Rub bread with cut garlic clove, rub bread with cut tomato - working the pulp into the bread, sprinkle with salt or top with prosciutto.

 Make your own fresh salsa by mixing chopped tomato with your choice of the following: minced red onion, minced garlic, finely chopped jalapeño or serrano chiles.
 Add salt to taste.
 A splash of red vinegar can be tasty, too.Continue to 9 of 13 below.

 09 of 13

 Tomato bruschetta is a wonderfully easy way to enjoy fresh, ripe, seasonal tomatoes.
 Play around with these as much as you like - add other chopped vegetables, try basil oil, use different herbs, add a bit of cheese - bruschetta are endlessly flexible just start with chopped tomatoes, a bit of olive oil, and a sprinkle of salt on some toasted (preferably garlic-rubbed) bread.

-Bruschetta is traditionally made with stale bread and for good reason.
-When you toast up stale bread it's a bit harder, a bit more able to stand up to tomato juices and olive oil than is fresh bread.
+Bruschetta is traditionally made with stale bread and for a good reason.
+When you toast up stale bread, it's a bit harder, a bit more able to stand up to tomato juices and olive oil than is fresh bread.

 12 of 13Continue to 13 of 13 below.